peteroupc/peteroupc.github.io/exporand.md

 1. For each position in \[0, `p`), if the item at that position in the uniform PSRN's fractional part is unsampled, set the item there to to a digit chosen uniformly at random (e.g., either 0 or 1 for binary), increasing the fractional part's capacity as necessary.
 (Positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.  See also (Oberhoff 2018, sec.
 8)<sup>[**(12)**](#Note12)</sup>.)
 2. Let `sign` be -1 if the PSRN is negative, or 1 otherwise; let `ipart` be the PSRN's integer part; and let `bag` be the PSRN's fractional part.
 Take the first `p` digits of `bag` and return `sign` * (`ipart` + &Sigma;<sub>_i_=0, ..., `p`&minus;1</sub> bag[_i_] * _b_<sup>&minus;_i_&minus;1</sup>), where _b_ is the base, or radix.

 After step 2, if it somehow happens that digits beyond `p` in the PSRN's fractional part were already sampled (that is, they were already set to a digit), then the implementation could choose instead to fill all unsampled digits between the first and the last set digit and return the full number, optionally rounding it to a number whose fractional part has `p` digits, with a rounding mode of choice.
-(For example, if `p` is 4, _b_ is 10, and the PSRN is 0.3437500... or 0.3438500..., it could use a round-to-nearest mode to round the PSRN to the number 0.3438 or 0.3439, respectively; because this a PSRN with an "infinite" but unsampled digit expansion, there is no tie-breaking such as "ties to even" applied here.)
+(For example, if `p` is 4, _b_ is 10, and the PSRN is 0.3437500... or 0.3438500..., it could use a round-to-nearest mode to round the PSRN to the number 0.3438 or 0.3439, respectively; because this is a PSRN with an "infinite" but unsampled digit expansion, there is no tie-breaking such as "ties to even" applied here.)

 <a id=kthsmallest></a>
 ### kthsmallest